Quarterly Fund Commentary

 - Treasury and municipal rates are still extremely low by all historical standards.
 We remain very cautious as we believe that interest rates will need to normalize at some point in time.
 Therefore, the portfolio duration is quite a bit shorter than our benchmark.
 We continue to maintain our overweight slant to spread product in the A-BBB range.

 - We will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.

 - As always, the Fund will actively seek to uncover relative value opportunities between states, sectors and security structures while also attempting to exploit opportunities presented by the shape and slope of the yield curve.

 - We remain confident that defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.

 - While it is certainly plausible that the long-running bull market in bonds might be over, we are not convinced an outright bear market is beginning.
-This will need to be validated by continued economic growth, a reversal of unprecedented Fed activities, and a rotation out of safe harbor assets and into risk assets.
+Global central banks appear determined to keep interest rates artificially low despite improving economic data.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.